wiz0u/WTelegramClient/EXAMPLES.md

 ```

 For big Channel/Group, Telegram servers might limit the number of members you can obtain with the normal above method.
-In this case, you can use this helper method, but it can take several minutes to complete:
+In this case, you can use the following helper method, but it can take several minutes to complete:
 ```csharp
 var chats = await client.Messages_GetAllChats();
 var channel = (Channel)chats.chats[1234567890]; // the channel we want